ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 ## Critique Zabbix 4.0.4

-While the installation of [Zabbix] is easy ans straight forward and a lot of data can be collected easily with templates and nice graphs can be made visible, [Zabbix] 4.0.4 (and likely others) suffers from architecture deficits, probably resulting from the very flexible data model.
+While the installation of [Zabbix] is easy and straight forward and a lot of data can be collected easily with templates and nice graphs can be made visible, [Zabbix] 4.0.4 (and likely others) suffers from architecture deficits, probably resulting from the very flexible data model.